FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 ],
 };

-- Speaking of options , they are all straight forward , those that need embedding zinajionyesha tu eg `animation.animateScale` and `animation.animateRotate`
+- Speaking of options , those that need embedding are well defined eg `animation.animateScale` and `animation.animateRotate`

 ### HOW TO UPLOAD VIDEOS VIA THE YOUTUBE DATA API

-Wow!
-It is really not hard!
-There are only three major aspects to it:-
+There are three major aspects to it:-

 - We need a headers , body/metadata and then we wait for the response.
 - As for the header , we only pass the access token and the content type which is application/json